-As a holding company with no material operations of our own, we conduct our operations through our subsidiaries, the VIEs and their subsidiaries, with which our subsidiaries maintain certain contractual arrangements.
-These contractual arrangements, which are not equivalent to equity ownership in the business of the VIEs, enable us to consolidate the financial results of the VIEs and their subsidiaries in our consolidated financial statements under U.S. GAAP, and the structure involves unique risks to investors.
-Our Ordinary Shares offered in this offering are shares of our offshore holding company instead of shares of the VIE or its subsidiaries in China.
+We a holding company with no material operations of our own.
+Historically, we conducted our operations through our subsidiaries and the VIEs and their subsidiaries organized under the laws of the PRC, with which our subsidiaries maintain certain contractual arrangements.
+These contractual arrangements, which were not equivalent to equity ownership in the business of the VIEs, enabled us to consolidate the financial statements of the VIEs and their subsidiaries under U.S. GAAP and we were regarded as the primary beneficiary of the VIEs for accounting purposes.
+The structure involves unique risks to investors.
 The VIE structure provides contractual exposure to foreign investment in China-based companies where Chinese law prohibits direct foreign investment in the operating companies.
-For a description of the relevant VIE Agreements, see "Item 4.
-Information on the Company - C. Organizational Structure" of our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended.
-As a result of our use of the VIE structure, you may never directly hold equity interests in the VIE or its subsidiaries.
+To mitigate the risks, we transferred operations in the VIEs to our wholly-owned entities and disposed of Renren Finance, Inc., which was our wholly-owned subsidiary that contractually controls the VIEs.
+See "Item 3.
+Key Information - Risk Factors - Risks Related to Our Corporate Structure - Our adjustment of corporate structure and business operations and the termination of contractual arrangement with the VIEs may not be liability-free." and "Item 4.
+Information on the Company - C. Organizational Structure." of our most recent annual report on Form 20-F.